thibaut-tebi/Churn-Analysis-using-Machine-Learning/README.md

 Potential areas for future improvement include:

-Incorporating more advanced modeling techniques like neural networks or ensemble models.
+Incorporating more advanced modeling techniques like random forest  models.
 Exploring additional features or external data sources to improve prediction accuracy.
 Developing real-time churn prediction models to enable proactive customer retention strategies.

-Dependencies and Instructions
+#### Dependencies and Instructions

 This project requires Python along with the following libraries: pandas, scikit-learn, matplotlib, and lime.
 To reproduce the analysis, run the provided code and follow the instructions mentioned in the code comments.

-#### Acknowledgments

-We acknowledge the XYZ dataset used in this project, along with the open-source contributions of the data science community that helped shape this analysis.

 #### Author Information